 Are you interested in a career in the Legal Field?
 We are making it more convenient than ever to pursue a career in the Legal Field by offering online courses.
 Our courses are a perfect fit for today's fast-paced and busy lifestyles!
-To register today, please call Annette Stahl at (256) 782-5871, or register online.
+Register online today!

 Legal Secretary Certificate Course

 This intensive program is designed for both beginning and experienced secretaries that are interested in improving their skills and working more efficiently within the law office.
 Students will study such topics as legal terminology; legal process; jurisdiction and venue; ethics; written communications including letters, pleadings, discovery, notices and motions; filing procedures, billing and accounting; time management; records management; computers, word and data processing; legal research; memoranda preparation, and citation format.
 Internship assistance is also provided to successful graduates.

 Session 1: During this first session, students will receive an introduction to the theory of law, the legal process, and the nature of the practice of law.
 Discussion will include the process of law as well as the specific legal terminology.
 Ethics are also covered.

 Session 2: This session addresses the particulars of law office management.
 This session also studies technology in the law office.
 Students will be exposed to actual court documents and will prepare some of these documents as part of their homework.

 Session 3: The final session will be spent examining the intricacies of the law office, including office procedure manuals, billing techniques, and overall management techniques of the law office.
 Students will also be introduced to the basics of legal research and proper citation format.
 Job search strategies and placement possibilities will also be discussed.

 This course can be taken by video or audio formats, or online.